 In my early 30’s I lived in the southeast of Ireland to soak in the ‘trad’ style, then went to Portugal to experience the lament of the Fado.
 Recently I lived in India as a Bollywood performer playing for all-Indian audiences from Bangalore to Goa to Rajasthan to Delhi.
 I now live off the Cornish coast in the UK.
 All of these experiences influence my work in a profound way because I bring ’em all to my ‘musical table’.

 Sharing: I desire to grow knowledge with my colleagues.
 That’s why I design training courses for flute teachers, deliver academic papers, give university workshops and perform lecture recitals around the globe.
-My pedagogical techniques have been used in the UK’s Music Education Research Journal for further understanding of flute practice, and I have written articles for the British Flute Society (BFS) Journal, Flute, America’s Flute Talk Magazine and the International Flute Journal.
+My pedagogical techniques have been used in the UK’s Music Education Research Journal for further understanding of flute practice, and I have articles published in the British Flute Society (BFS) Journal, Flute, America’s Flute Talk Magazine, The National Flute Association (NFA) Journal and the International Flute Journal.

 I am an active member of the British Flute Society, the National Flute Association (NFA), the USA College Music Society (CMS), the British Forum for Ethnomusicology (BFE), the Royal Musical Association (RMA) and the Incorporated Society of Musicians (ISM).